 Unique and meaningful (and sometimes funny) wedding blessings for your big day…

-However, given that my couples share similar qualities of warmth, wit and respect, it is with confidence that I could safely offer just 10 readings in my kit!
+However, given that my couples share similar qualities of warmth, wit and humour, it is with confidence that I could safely offer just 10 readings in my kit!